RStudio, R Homework Help, Statistics Help

 All three homework cases are coded using RStudio!
 Hope this helps to reduce the confusion about this technical part of R.

-Statistical concepts are usually expressed in lecture slides or books using mathematical formulas that are hard to decode; however, they are often intuitive if explained in plain language.
+Statistical concepts are usually expressed in lecture slides or books using mathematical formulas that are hard to decode; however, they are often intuitive if explained in plain language (since everybody acts on such hidden brain in-built statistics by making daily choices).
 An extra step from understanding math is implementing solutions in the programming code.
-R is somewhat helpful at times because it already has built-in functions for the most popular statistical analysis.
+R is somewhat helpful at times because it already has functions prepared for the most popular statistical analysis.
 However, you still need to understand what is being calculated to correctly interpret the results and properly check that your data meets all the assumptions.
 This is why most statistics assignments ask you to “explain the answer in layman terms”, this way preparing you for real-life interactions between statisticians and business managers or customers.

 Is Paying for R Homework Solutions Worth It?